locize/blog/source/_posts/i18next-migrate.md

 ## Precondition
 We assume you know i18next and already use it.
 If you don't know i18next, we suggest you read [this](../react-i18next/).
 <br />
-In this article we also assume you're loading your translation resources via [i18next-http-backend](https://github.com/i18next/i18next-http-backend) plugin, but that's not really mandatory.
+In this article, we also assume you're loading your translation resources via [i18next-http-backend](https://github.com/i18next/i18next-http-backend) plugin, but that's not really mandatory.

 ## Step 1 - Create a locize project